-Associate Professor - U.S. History, Vietnam War, Military
+Associate Professor and Interim Executive Director of the Institute for Peace and Conflict (IPAC) - U.S. History, Vietnam War, Military

 Ph.D., University of Houston

-Dr. Milam is a member of the Texas Tech Vietnam Center Advisory Board, the Board of Directors of the David Westphall Veteran’s Foundation, which operates the Vietnam Veterans Memorial State Park in Angel Fire, New Mexico, and the Texas Aviation Historical Foundation.
-He is also a member of the Board of Directors of the Music From Angel Fire Chamber Festival.
+Dr. Milam is a member of the Texas Tech Vietnam Center Advisory Board, the Board of Directors of the David Westphall Veterans Foundation, which operates the Vietnam Veterans Memorial State Park in Angel Fire, New Mexico, and the Texas Aviation Heritage Foundation.
+He is also a member of the Board of Directors of the Music from Angel Fire Chamber Festival.

 Not a Gentleman's War: An Inside View of Junior Officers in the Vietnam War

 Wars are not fought by politicians and generals--they are fought by soldiers.
 Written by a combat veteran of the Vietnam War, Not a Gentleman's War is about such soldiers--a gritty, against-the-grain defense of the much-maligned junior officer.

 Conventional wisdom holds that the junior officer in Vietnam was a no-talent, poorly trained, unmotivated soldier typified by Lt.
 William Calley of My Lai infamy.
 Drawing on oral histories, after-action reports, diaries, letters, and other archival sources, Ron Milam debunks this view, demonstrating that most of the lieutenants who served in combat performed their duties well and effectively, serving with great skill, dedication, and commitment to the men they led.
 Milam's narrative provides a vivid, on-the-ground portrait of what the platoon leader faced: training his men, keeping racial tensions at bay, and preventing alcohol and drug abuse, all in a war without fronts.
 Yet despite these obstacles, junior officers performed admirably, as documented by field reports and evaluations of their superior officers.